 How to be organized in your life with xTiles: simple tips that actually work

-There is no one-fits-all answer on how to organize your life.
-Depending on your goals and lifestyle, your way of getting more organized will differ from anyone else’s.
+There is no one-fits-all answer on how to get organized.
+Depending on your goals and lifestyle, your way of getting more organized will differ from anyone else's.
 However, success would only be possible with:

 - clearly defined goals,